Last Updated: September 14, 2023

 Private room starting price: | N/A |

-Best for: staying in the heart of the village, being walking distance of the ski lifts
+Best for: backpackers, staying in the heart of the village, being walking distance of the ski lifts

 Arguably the hostel with the best location on this list, stay at the Pangea Pod Hotel if you want the full Whistler Village experience.
 It’s directly in the main village and less than 250 meters from the lifts.
-While you pay a premium for shared accommodation compared to others on this list, sleeping in a pod is also a really cool experience and more private than you may think.
-The showers, common areas, staff, and WiFi are all top-notch but do note that they do not have a kitchen available to guests for cooking.
+While you pay more of a premium for shared accommodation compared to other hostels on this list, sleeping in a pod is also a really cool experience and more private than you may think.
+The showers, common areas, staff, and free WiFi are all top-notch but they don’t have a kitchen available to guests for cooking.

 Local’s Insider Tip

-You’re right in the heart of the main village at Pangea, so you have many options.
-Crystal Lounge is one of the best apres among locals.
-It’s always packed in the winter, and they serve jugs of beer and cheap wings and have daily specials.
+You’re right in the heart of the main village at Pangea.
+Head to Crystal Lounge for one of Whistler’s best apres.
+It’s always packed with locals in the winter, and they serve jugs of beer and cheap wings and have daily specials.
 Want to sing with some locals?
-Head there on Tuesday evenings for karaoke.
+Crystal has karaoke on Tuesday nights.

-If you’re looking for an outdoor dining option near Pangea, there are also plenty of patios with heaters and fires, including the Dubh Linn Gate, Longhorn’s, and Tapley’s.
+If you’re looking for an outdoor dining option near Pangea, there are plenty of patios with heaters and fires.
+Try one of Dubh Linn Gate, Longhorn’s, or Tapley’s.

 HI Whistler